Mass media in Mexico

-Mass media in Mexico are regulated by the Secretariat of Communication and Transportation (Secretaría de Comunicaciones y Transportes or SCT), a federal executive cabinet ministry and by the Federal Telecommunications Institute (Instituto Federal de Telecomunicaciones or IFT).
+Mass media in Mexico, including telecommunications and digital media, are regulated primarily by the Secretariat of Communications and Transportation (Secretaría de Comunicaciones y Transportes, SCT) and the autonomous Federal Telecommunications Institute (Instituto Federal de Telecomunicaciones, IFT), which replaced the former Federal Commission of Telecommunications (Cofetel) in 2013.
+Mexico's telecommunications market is among the largest in Latin America and underwent significant liberalization in the 1990s following the privatization of the state-owned monopoly Teléfonos de México (Telmex), acquired by Carlos Slim's América Móvil group in 1990.
+Despite liberalization, Telmex continued to dominate fixed-line telecommunications and broadband internet access sectors for decades.
+By 2023, its fixed broadband market share had declined from 51.7% in 2019 to 38.6%, reflecting growing competition from operators like Totalplay, Megacable, and Izzi.

-Mexico's communication services market is among the largest in Latin America, liberalized in the 1990s, with the landmark privatization of Teléfonos de México (Telmex), a previously state-owned monopoly.
-Since then, new operators have entered the market, but Telmex remains the dominant player.
+Digital and mobile internet access has accelerated media diversification, with over 90% of users accessing the internet via mobile devices as of 2024.
+Social media platforms such as Facebook, Twitter, and TikTok have become primary sources of news and political commentary, contributing to media pluralism and facilitating investigative journalism and independent reporting.
+Nonetheless, challenges persist including political interference, disinformation campaigns, and urban-rural disparities in broadband access.
+In 2024, the IFT imposed a record fine of ₱1.78 billion pesos on Telcel for monopolistic practices before its powers were transferred to the newly created Agency for Digital Transformation and Telecommunications (ATDT), as part of controversial institutional reforms.

 Regulation

 Founded on 13 May 1891, as the Secretariat of Communications and Public Works, the SCT is divided into three subsecretariats: the Subsecretariat of Infrastructure, the Subsecretariat of Communications and the Subsecretariat of Transportation.

 The SCT has ceded many of its regulatory functions to the Federal Telecommunications Institute.

 Radio and television

 Usage of radio, television and Internet in Mexico nowadays is prevalent.
 The first television transmission in Mexico was conducted by Javier Stavoli in 1931.
 Guillermo González Camarena built his own monochromatic camera in 1934, and in 1940 he developed the first trichromatic system and obtained the first patent for color television in the world.
 After developing radio and television stations, in 1948, he built the studio Gon-Cam, which was considered the best television system in the world in the time, according to survey conducted by the Columbia College of Chicago.

 With the passage of the century, the television broadcasting market became dominated by two powerful companies, Televisa—the largest Spanish media company in the Spanish-speaking world — and TV Azteca, even though several dozen regional networks operate in the country.
 In addition, many states have their own television networks, and public television has increased its market penetration in recent years.
 In 2014 there were 1,762 radio stations and 1,063 separately licensed analog and digital television stations.